pdgilbert/EgFreeCAD/source/Primitives/circle.rst

 ------

 The default :py:func:`Part.makeCircle(r)` produces a circular line on the XY plane with radius r.
-(A one dimensional object embedded in a two dimensional space).
+(A one dimensional object embedded in a two dimensional plane in three dimensional space).
+The function :py:func:`Part.Circle(r)` does essentially the same thing but takes arguments for the center, normal and radius, and has to be converted to a shape object.

 .. testcode::